“Being heard and understood are the most critical components in a therapeutic alliance.”

 How do your core values shape your approach to therapy?

 Growing up in a predominant Caribbean community in South Florida, I realized that therapy was not positively regarded as a healthy life coping resource.
 There was limited room to process life challenges and individuals carried so much unresolved traumas as a rites of passage.
 These unresolved traumas may have contributed to other issues in their lives.
 As a therapist, I want to confront those stigmas and normalize therapy as a life coping tool.
 My philosophy and approach to therapy reinforces the importance of moving toward courage.
 Courage supports our strength and resilience.
 This is a lesson I learned as a mother of a special needs child and having gone through my own personal experience with childbirth-related trauma.
 Living life is inevitable.
 Each one of us may experience different challenges and obstacles across many spectrums.
 It is imperative that we develop the courage to take active steps and not remain stagnant.
 I am a dedicated therapist who will accompany and support you while taking active steps toward courage.

 What are you most excited about within the evolving mental health landscape?

 I am excited that telehealth is one of the leading cross-cutting platforms used for therapy.
 This is very beneficial to anyone and everyone who desires to receive counseling in the comfort of their own home.

-“The therapeutic process is like a ladder and each rung of the ladder is a coping skill we can learn from and build upon, which allows us to take steps toward feeling courageous.”
+“The therapeutic process is like a ladder and each rung of the ladder is a coping skill from which we can learn and upon which we can build.This allows us to take steps toward feeling courageous.”